-The partial trust support for Connector/Net has improved rapidly throughout the 6.5.x and 6.6.x versions.
+The partial trust support for MySQL Connector/NET has improved rapidly throughout the 6.5.x and 6.6.x versions.
 The latest enhancements do require some configuration changes in existing deployments.
 Here is a summary of the changes for each version.

 Now you can install the